Organic Lawn Maintenance

 Most of us want our yards green even in the dog days of summer.
 This will mean inflating your water bill and, in some areas of the U.S., tapping a shrinking resource for the sake of vanity.
 If you must water, do it intelligently.
 Deep infrequent watering coupled with proper mowing will increase the hardiness of your grass, giving you deeper, nutrient-slurping roots and denser cover for shading out weeds.
 Frequent, shallow watering is wasteful.
 It makes you grass dependent, its short roots unable to pull moisture from the soil when it needs it.

-There’s all kinds of advice out there for the amount of watering lawns need.
+There’s all kinds of advice out there for the amount of watering lawns need (see Save Water On Your Lawn).
 It ranges from those saying to water lawns one-inch a week (measure this amount by putting out an empty tuna can in your yard and when it’s full, turn your sprinkler off) or waiting between waterings until the tops of the blades start to curl but before they turn brown.
 Accepted advice suggests watering in early morning to prevent rapid evaporation and not to water in the evening (a popular time in my last neighborhood) because over-night moisture will encourage insects and disease.

 How much you water — and when — will depend on your soil and climate conditions.
 Pay attention to your lawn, water only when necessary and then do it deeply.
 Your goal is to encourage deep root growth.
 This results in a lawn that is greener, thicker and less likely to be assaulted by weeds and insects.
 In early season, don’t water until spring rains become infrequent.
 During the fall, when your grass has come out of dormancy and begins to put on growth to survive the coming winter, water only during warm and dry, Indian summer periods.
 And finally, don’t be afraid not to water at all.
 If it’s been encouraged to grow properly, it’s tough enough to take it.